NymanLauri/NymanLauri.github.io/_posts/2018-07-09-ThirdPost.markdown

 The next steps in this projects are:

-* Finish making the implementation fully native
+* Finish making the implementation fully native.

-* Add support for generalized eigenvalue problems
+* Add support for generalized eigenvalue problems.

 After these, the project is nearly finished!